YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In ordinary pattern hair loss, transplanted donor follicles are chosen because they are more resistant to androgen-related miniaturization.
 Autoimmune disease is different.
 If the immune condition targets follicles or creates scarring inflammation, donor resistance to pattern hair loss does not fully protect the grafts.

-That does not mean every autoimmune patient will lose transplanted hair.
+Do not read that as every autoimmune patient will lose transplanted hair.
 It means the diagnosis matters.
 A patient with stable thyroid autoimmunity and pattern hair loss is not the same as a patient with active alopecia areata, uncontrolled lupus affecting the scalp, or active scarring inflammation.

-When I assess the recipient area, I look for the reason the hair disappeared.
+In the recipient area, I first need to understand why the hair disappeared.
 If follicles were destroyed by scarring disease, I need to know whether the disease is quiet.
 If the area is thin because of androgenetic hair loss, the transplant logic may be more straightforward.

 In scarred areas, the question also includes skin quality.
-The separate page on transplanting into scar tissue explains why stable scar tissue can sometimes accept grafts, but active disease is a different problem.
+Stable scar tissue can sometimes accept grafts, as I discuss in transplanting into scar tissue, but active disease is a different problem.

 The first check is diagnosis.
 A patient should not go into surgery with unclear patchy loss, unexplained redness, painful bumps, scaling, or sudden shedding without knowing what is causing it.